cjteclab/cjteclab_miscellaneous_projects/matrix_calculator/README.md

 ### Design Choices
 **GUI vs. CommandLine**: Because of the usage for people with no programming background I decided to use a user interface instead of a command line for interaction.
 Additionally, the user interface is easier to use for fast and simple matrix calculations.

 **GUI Framework**: Python has a lot of different GUI frameworks.
 I decided to use Tkinter because Tkinter is the only framework that’s built into the Python standard library and it is cross-platform so the same code works on Windows, macOS, and Linux.
-Further, I personally prefer lightweight and simple frameworks.
+Further, I prefer lightweight and simple frameworks.

 **Library for calculations**: There are different python libraries to calculate single matrix properties and linked matrices operations.
 For example numpy, scipy or sympy.
 After several tries, I decided to use sympy, because the function's outputs are prettier to print in the Tkinter text field.